Winding along the jagged Shipwreck Coast is a road made famous both for its views, history and beachside towns.

 Stay here for as long as you can changing it up between the coastal walks and the water, between getting a tan and cooking on the BBQ.

-Just beyond are the 12 Apostles, a key landmark that has increased the magnificence of the road.
+Just beyond are the 12 Apostles, a critical landmark that has increased the magnificence of the road.

 Over the centuries erosion to the headlands has caused a row of limestone stacks to break away along the coastline.

-From here check out Loch Ard Gorge for an awesome escape down to the water and be literally surrounded by imposing cliffs.
+From here check out Loch Ard Gorge for an excellent escape down to the water and be surrounded by imposing cliffs.

-But this is where the camping gets good, the cliffs more imposing and the lookout spots more enticing all the way to Warrnambool.
+But this is where the camping gets excellent, the cliffs more imposing and the lookout spots more enticing to Warrnambool.

 The Great Ocean Road from its cozy beach towns of Ocean Grove and Torquay to the wild Otway Ranges is an incredible experience.